mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 The problem is that these numbers are hard to balance.
 Every new line of code increases maintenance cost.
 A 50,000-line codebase is going to require at least an order of magnitude more maintenance than a 3,000-line codebase.

-Granted, the 20% investment in complexity should reduce maintenance costs, but it won't always offset the load from new features.
+Granted, the 20% investment in eliminating complexity should reduce maintenance costs, but it won't always offset the load from new features.
 Last year we added support for H.264 video, but we had to integrate [Janus](https://janus.conf.meetecho.com/), a third-party WebRTC server.
 WebRTC is extremely complicated, so that single feature increased our maintenance burden by 20-30% overnight.

 Thinking about this more, maybe this is a good opportunity for [my 50% rule](/solo-developer-year-5/#run-at-50-capacity).
 We should spend 50% of our time improving the product, then perform necessary maintenance, then spend whatever's left over on automation and reducing complexity.